-- Super-fast, robust, and sensible pricing, fitting, and vol curve analytics - Drop-in replacements for pain points in most firms infrastructure: pricer and fitter (simple API, hard analytics underneath) - Provide, in real-time and historical, all valuation, risk, and trade analysis data and services relevant for options trading firms. - Consulting, custom design and development - For more information: info@volar.xyz
+- Super-fast, robust, and sensible pricing, fitting, and volatility curve analytics.
+To start: - Drop-in replacements for pain points in most firms' infrastructure: pricer and fitter (simple API, hard analytics underneath) - Provide, in real-time and historical, all valuation, risk, and trade analysis data and services relevant for options trading firms. - Consulting, custom design and development - For more information: info@volar.io